Virtual localization revisited: Fixed loci of group actions on algebraic stacks

-We begin by comparing $X^G$ and $X^{hG}$ in the case of algebraic spaces.
+We begin by comparing $X^G$ with the classical truncation of $X^{hG}$ in the case of algebraic spaces.
 This is probably well-known.
+We will see in \corref{cor:roasting} below that when $G$ is linearly reductive and $X$ is smooth, we moreover have $X^{hG} \simeq X^{hG}_\cl$.

 \begin{prop} Let $X$ be an algebraic space over $S$ with $G$-action.
-Assume either that $S$ is the spectrum of a field, or that $G$ is of multiplicative type.
-Then there is a canonical isomorphism $X^G \simeq X^{hG}$ over $X$.
-Moreover, the morphisms $X^G \to X$ and $\varepsilon : X^{hG} \to X$ are closed immersions. \end{prop} \begin{proof} By \cite[Prop.~A.8.10]{ConradGabberPrasad}, $\varepsilon : X^{hG} \to X$ is a closed immersion.
-Therefore, it will suffice to show that the canonical morphism (\remref{rem:onoyb01b1})
+If $G$ has connected fibres, then there is a canonical isomorphism $X^G \simeq (X^{hG})_\cl$ over $X$.
+Moreover, the morphisms $X^G \to X$ and $\varepsilon : X^{hG} \to X$ are closed immersions. \end{prop} \begin{proof} By \cite[Thm.~A.1]{RomagnyApp}, $(X^{hG})_\cl \to X$ is a closed immersion, hence so is $\varepsilon : X^{hG} \to X$ (this property can be checked on classical truncations).
+Let us show that the canonical morphism (\remref{rem:onoyb01b1})

 is invertible.
-Since $X^G \to X$ and $X^{hG} \to X$ are both monomorphisms, it will suffice to show that \eqref{eq:glossalgy} is surjective on $A$-valued points (for all $S$-schemes $A$).
-But since $X$ has trivial stabilizers, for every $A$-valued point $x : A \to X$ the canonical homomorphism $\uAut_\sX(x) \to G_A$ is surjective if and only if it is invertible (see \remref{rem:noboh1b1}).
+Since $X^G \to X$ and $(X^{hG})_\cl \to X$ are both monomorphisms, it will suffice to show that \eqref{eq:glossalgy} is surjective on $A$-valued points (for all $S$-schemes $A$).
+But since $X$ has trivial stabilizers, for every $A$-valued point $x : A \to X$ the canonical homomorphism $\uAut_{[X/G]}(x) \to G_A$ is surjective if and only if it is invertible (see \remref{rem:noboh1b1}).
 In particular, if $x$ belongs to $X^G$ then $\uAut_\sX(x) \to G_A$ already admits a section over $A$. \end{proof}

 Let us now turn our attention to the morphism $\varepsilon : X^{hG} \to X$.
 In general, it is not a closed immersion or even a monomorphism (\examref{exam:uf0pb1hp1}).
 We begin with the following statement (we thank M.~Romagny for providing the idea for the proof).